 - A) DHS shall use the following KPIs to evaluate Health Plan performance. - 1.
-Variance between Health Plan and Encounter Data Total - Variance between Health Plan and Encounter Data Facility Inpatient - Variance between Health Plan and Encounter Data Facility Outpatient - 4.
-Variance between Health Plan and Encounter Data Professional/Other - 5.
-Variance between Health Plan and Encounter Data Pharmacy - 6.
-Variance between Health Plan and Encounter Data Nursing Home/Waitlist
+Variance between Health Plan and Encounter Data Total (\$) - Variance between Health Plan and Encounter Data Facility Inpatient DRG Ineligible (\$) - 3.
+Variance between Health Plan and Encounter Data Facility Inpatient DRG Eligible (\$) - Variance between Health Plan and Encounter Data Facility Outpatient (\$) - 5.
+Variance between Health Plan and Encounter Data Professional/Other (\$) - 6.
+Variance between Health Plan and Encounter Data Pharmacy(\$) - 7.
+Variance between Health Plan and Encounter Data Nursing Home/Waitlist (\$) - 8.
+Variance between Health Plan and Encounter Data Home and Community Based Services (\$)

-- 7. Variance between Health Plan and Encounter Data Home and Community Based Services - 8.
-Percent of the total ledger paid amount used in the reconciliation process - 9.
-Percent of the total ledger paid amount not submitted as encounters during the reporting period - 10.
-Percent of certain types of valid claims (e.g. denied, adjusted, overpayment-related, non-liable, value-added services) adjudicated during the reporting period that were submitted as encounters - 11.
+- 9. Percent of the total ledger paid amount used in the reconciliation process - 10.
+Percent of the total ledger paid amount not submitted as encounters during the reporting period - 11.
 Percent of services rendered by Health Plan personnel that were submitted as encounters - 12.
 Percent of encounters submitted by the Health Plan of all claims adjudicated during the reporting period - 13.
 Percent of claims with service dates older than 15 months that have been adjudicated - 14.
 Percent of claims with service dates older than 15 months that have been submitted as encounters